 Moving out on your own can be overwhelming.
-From picking the right neighborhood to finding the perfect shade of paint for your living room, there a thousand tiny little decisions you have to make (not to mention things to buy!).
-We've made things easier by cataloging essentials for your space by room.
-Use this list as a guide to help you figure out what you need to make your new home your own.
+From picking the right neighborhood to finding the perfect shade of paint for your living room, there a thousand decisions you have to make (not to mention things to buy!).
+Use this guide to help you figure out what you need to make your new home your own.

 01 of 05

 Outfitting a first apartment kitchen can become an exercise in wasteful spending if you're not careful.
-Items you think you absolutely need to have wind up getting tossed in a drawer and never used after one or two tries - like a garlic press or melon baller.
-Assuming a first apartment has a relatively small kitchen, finding things that do double duty is a good idea.
-For example a Keurig can be used to make coffee, tea, hot chocolate or just hot water.
+Items you think you absolutely need—like a garlic press or melon baller—may wind up getting tossed in a drawer and never used after one or two tries.
+Assuming the first apartment has a relatively small kitchen, finding things that do double-duty is a good idea.
+For example, a Keurig can be used to make coffee, tea, hot chocolate or just hot water.

 - Pots and pans: small fry pan, medium fry pan, small pot, large pot, dutch oven